-A main program is a set of statements and comments not containing a FUNCTION, SUBROUTINE, or BLOCK DATA statement (9.1.5).
+A main program is a set of statements and comments not containing a FUNCTION or SUBROUTINE statement (9.1.5).

-A subprogram is similar to a main program but is headed by a BLOCK DATA, FUNCTION, or SUBROU-TINE statement.
-A subprogram headed by a BLOCK DATA statement is called a specification subprogram.
-A subprogram headed by a FUNCTION or SUBROUTINE statement is called a procedure subprogram (9.1.3, 9.1.4).
+A procedure subprogram is similar to a main program but is headed by a FUNCTION or SUBROUTINE statement.
+A procedure subprogram is sometimes referred to as a subprogram (9.1.3).